srevn/kqexec/README.md

 kqexec provides a Unix domain socket-based control interface for runtime management of watches.
 This allows you to:

 - **Enable/Disable watches**: Temporarily turn watches on or off without restarting the daemon
+- **Suppress command execution**: Block command execution for a specified duration
 - **Query status**: Check which watches are currently active or disabled
 - **List watches**: View all configured watches and their current state
 - **Reload configuration**: Trigger a configuration reload without sending SIGHUP